HannahKirk/Hatemoji/README.md

 # Hatemoji

-This repo contains the two datasets from our 2021 paper: _Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate_. https://ora.ox.ac.uk/objects/uuid:0570eaf5-e729-4ef5-b27a-b6d511abcdc3
+This repo contains the two datasets from our 2021 paper: _Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate_. https://arxiv.org/abs/2108.05921

 ## Citation
-If you use either of these datasets please cite as 'Kirk, H. R., Vidgen, B., Rottger, P.,& Hale, S. A. (2021).
+If you use either of these datasets please cite as 'Kirk, H. R., Vidgen, B., Rottger, P., Thrush, T., & Hale, S. A. (2021).
 Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate.'

 Contact Hannah if you have feedback or queries: hannah.kirk@oii.ox.ac.uk.